sam-kim99/tacticians_nexus/README.md

 * Add team builder functionality that utilizes a drag and drop to allow users to create own variations of a team composition.
 * Use same API to incorporate Augment statistics, showing which augments are favorable in current meta.
+* Interact with a carousel that cycles through all the new background sounds that will be introduced in Set 10: Remix Rumble.
+* Hover over items in the Grid of Items to see a brief description